putaindecode/putaindecode.io/content/en/articles/js/es2015/defaults.md

 ```

 In fact, during the call of the function, `x` has not been defined yet,
-so cannot be used as a default value.
+so it cannot be used as a default value.
 This example should trigger an
 [error](http://dmitrysoshnikov.com/ecmascript/es6-notes-default-values-of-parameters/#tdz-temporal-dead-zone-for-parameters)

-However, scope rules will make this example invalid :
+However, scope rules will make this example invalid:

 ```js
 const x = 1